Ex-San Diego Mayor Kevin Faulconer announces run for California Governor

 Former San Diego Mayor Kevin Faulconer is running to be the next Governor of California.
 He will challenge current Governor Gavin Newsom who faces a growing recall threat over his handling of the coronavirus pandemic.

-The news comes comes less than a month after Faulconer launched an exploratory committee that has raised more than $1 million.
+The news comes less than a month after Faulconer launched an exploratory committee that has raised more than $1 million.
 Faulconer is set to make a formal announcement on Tuesday.

 "It’s time for a California comeback," Faulconer told Fox News in an interview.
 "And I will bring the experience of a reformer who has run the second largest city in our state … and its time to restore balance and common sense to California."